sunfishcode/wasm-reference-manual/WebAssembly.md

 aren't required to be normalized, and aren't required to be marked with a BOM (though they aren't prohibited from containing a BOM).

+> Normalization is not performed when considering whether two identifiers are the same.

 #### Type Encoding Type

 A *type encoding* is a value indicating a particular [language type].